bvaughn/task-runner/source/README.md

 # Task Runner

 A Task is a unit of work, similar to a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) but more flexible.
 Tasks can be as small as a console log message or as big as an entire application.
-They can be bundled into collections and then treated the same as an individual tr.
+They can be bundled into collections and then treated the same as an individual task.

 Tasks help break complex problems down into smaller, simpler problems.